AmaanBijwala/AmaanBijwala/README.md

 ## ⚡ Fun Fact

-> I've spent over two years making sure **money moves correctly** — across receivables, remittances, and financial data pipelines.
+> I've spent **3+ years** making sure **money moves correctly** — across receivables, remittances, and financial data pipelines.
 At work, one off-by-one error can mean someone's funds don't settle.
 That pressure has made me the kind of developer who reads error logs the way others read the news: every morning, before coffee. ☕

 When I'm not chasing edge cases in financial systems, you'll find me experimenting with AI integrations and quietly plotting how to make Java do things it was never asked to do.